pingidentity/terraform-provider-pingfederate/docs/data-sources/data_store.md

 - `dns_ttl` (Number) The maximum time in milliseconds that DNS information are cached.
 - `encrypted_password` (String) The encrypted password credential required to access the data store.
 - `follow_ldap_referrals` (Boolean) Follow LDAP Referrals in the domain tree.
-- `hostnames` (Set of String) The default LDAP host names.
+- `hostnames` (List of String) The default LDAP host names.
 Failover can be configured by providing multiple host names.
 - `hostnames_tags` (Attributes Set) The set of host names and associated tags for this LDAP data store. (see [below for nested schema](#nestedatt--ldap_data_store--hostnames_tags))
 - `ldap_dns_srv_prefix` (String) The prefix value used to discover LDAP DNS SRV record.
 - `ldap_type` (String) A type that allows PingFederate to configure many provisioning settings automatically.